shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Class files, projects.md

 The main file can be a script or a class file.
 Most of its properties are applied to whole compilation.
 If it's a script, it runs when you click Run; such project is a *script project* and also can be used to create .exe programs.
 Else the project is a *library project* and can be used to create .dll files.

+The folder can contain script files that are not main.
+They are not part of the project.
+If they want to use project's class files, add them explicitly: Properties -> Add file -> Class file.

+Usually project files are used only in the project folder, therefore they are not included in Properties -> Add file -> Class file of scripts that are not in the folder, unless the folder name starts with @@.

 #### Libraries
 A library is a .dll file.
 It contains compiled classes with functions that can be used anywhere.